humanwhocodes/humanfs/docs/decisions.md

 ## Rationale

 The worst case scenario is if somewhere in the code calls `setImpl()` and then later on, in some other section of code, `setImpl()` is called again with a different value.
 This is really confusing as it's never clear which `impl` should be used at any given point in the code.
-By limiting when `setImpl()` is called, that means the `Fsx` class is guaranteed to either be using the base `impl` or the one passed to `setImpl()`, which drammatically reduces the likelihood of unexpected behavior, especially in a codebase where multiple people might be participating.
+By limiting when `setImpl()` is called, that means the `Fsx` class is guaranteed to either be using the base `impl` or the one passed to `setImpl()`, which dramatically reduces the likelihood of unexpected behavior, especially in a codebase where multiple people might be participating.

 This is the problem scenario.
 Consider that you have a test where you want to mock out `fsx` to verify some method gets called: